-As these plants are tolerable and can adapt to various circumstances and weather conditions quite well, the only requirement for the soil is to be well draining.
-As citronella grass needs to be watered and fertilized often, the soil has to absorb a lot of liquids.
-But, it will grow the best in moist loamy soil.
+These plants are tolerant and can adapt to various circumstances and weather conditions quite well.
+The only requirement for the soil is for it to drain well.
+You’ll have to water and fertilize your citronella grass often, so the soil has to absorb a lot of liquid.
+That said, citronella will grow the best in moist, loamy soil.

-If you expose it to direct sunlight for the majority of the day, you will need to water the plant more often.
+If you expose it to direct sunlight for the majority of the day, you’ll need to water the plant more often.

-Similarly, if you are keeping the plant indoors, the dry air might be causing the citronella grass to dry out faster, so it will need more water.
-Therefore, if you have a lot of sunlight or if the air is comparably dry you will have to water the grass plant as often as once a day.
+Similarly, if you’re keeping the plant indoors, the dry air might make the citronella grass dry out faster.
+This means it will need more water.
+So, if you have a lot of sunlight or if the air is comparably dry, you’ll have to water the grass as much as once per day.

-Citronella grass plant is not considered to be invasive and will not spread all over your backyard once planted, as it reproduces from seed and through division, rather than by grass runners.
-But, despite it, it is still an aggressive grower and can uproot other plants growing nearby.
-So if you are planting the grass outdoors, it is advised to plant it in a grass container or in an enclosed area.
+Citronella grass isn’t considered invasive.
+It won’t spread all over your backyard once planted as it reproduces from seeds and through division rather than by grass runners.
+Despite this, it’s still an aggressive grower and can uproot other nearby plants.
+So, if you’re planting the grass outdoors, it’s best to plant it in a grass container or in an enclosed area.